Last Updated on May 17, 2026 by Ryan Roberts

 You are trading drafting speed for review risk.
 That trade can be worth it for low-risk forms.
 It is often a bad trade for documents that shape ownership, control, or future diligence.

-And as a practical matter, handing a startup lawyer an AI-generated draft and expecting them to bless both the document and the transaction in a few cheap minutes is usually not a workable model.
+As a practical matter, handing a startup lawyer an AI-generated draft and expecting a fast, inexpensive signoff is usually not realistic.

 If you want this approach to work, give your lawyer the business context with the draft.
 Say what the document is for, what terms are fixed, what you are worried about, and whether you want a quick issue-spot or a fuller rewrite.